What Causes Oil Contamination?

-If you’re like most business owners or maintenance managers, you’re always looking for ways to save money and cut costs.
-Unfortunately, many people overlook one of the biggest sources of potential savings: oil contamination prevention.
-By implementing a few simple best practices, you can avoid costly engine repairs and keep your business running smoothly.
+By implementing a few simple best practices, you can avoid costly machine engine repairs and keep your business running smoothly.
 In this blog post, we’ll discuss the dangers of oil contamination and the most common contaminants you’ll find.
 Read on to learn more!

 Why is Oil Contamination Bad?

-While some oil contamination is the result of the oil doing its job, it’s not good for your machinery and it eventually reduces the oil’s effectiveness.
+As it works, oil sometimes becomes contaminated.
+Contamination is bad for your machinery.
+It eventually lowers the oil’s efficacy.
 As your oil is less effective, it impacts the condition and function of your assets.
 This can lead to equipment breakdown, costly unplanned downtime, or even a critical machine failure.

 Also, oil contamination can greatly increase maintenance costs.

-For example, if you buy premium oil but don’t follow best practices to keep it clean, you will end up purchasing more oil due to increased breakdown and the need for oil changes.
+For example, if you buy premium oil but don’t keep it clean, you will end up buying more oil.
+This is due to the increased need for oil changes and breakdowns.
 Understanding and preventing oil contamination as much as possible just continues to improve your lubrication management plan and asset reliability.

 Causes of Oil Contamination